ImperialLabs/ImperialLabs.github.io/pages/plugins/plugins_script.md

 ### All Available Options

-- example of file `list_schedules.yml`
+-   Example of file `list_schedules.yml`
 -   This example uses python and will write out to schedules.py

 ```yaml
 plugin: